Vehicle basics for the Swiss theory exam

 Brakes – ABS and braking distance

 ABS prevents wheel lock-up during emergency braking and maintains steering ability.
 The braking distance depends on speed, road surface and tyre condition.
-Rule of thumb: braking distance = (speed ÷ 10)².
+The Swiss asa exam distinguishes between two formulas:

 Safety equipment